 Q. I received a traffic ticket and had a trial.
 I got convicted but disagree with the decision.
 Can I appeal my traffic ticket?

 Yes, you can appeal traffic ticket conviction.
 It is important to keep in mind that traffic ticket appeal process is different from trial and is time sensitive.
 Consult with traffic ticket professional at Traffic Law Paralegal Services to discuss your appeal.

 If you received a traffic ticket, speeding ticket, careless driving or charged with other offence call to discuss your case today (905)206-9080.

-Traffic Law Paralegal Services has been defending traffic tickets in Ontario for almost two decades.
+Traffic Law Paralegal Services has been defending traffic violations in Ontario for almost two decades.
 At Traffic Law you will receive experienced and competent representation fighting traffic and criminal charges (summary offences).
 Most common allegations include careless driving tickets, stunt driving, no insurance and more.

 Serhiy Senatorov is an owner of Traffic Law paralegal services and is a former vice-president of Licensed Paralegals Association (Ontario), former vice-president of the Ontario Paralegals Association and is a regular speaker on continuing professional development for paralegals, lawyers and Justices.
 Serhiy Senatorov has been providing reliable defense for almost two decades and confident to help you.